qawi0105/simplewebcalculator/README.md

 # simplewebcalculator
-An simple yet interactive calculator build using JacaScript
+An simple yet interactive calculator build using JavaScript

 Official website for this project: -